Chia-Network/bls-signatures/README.md

 bindings and relic from a chia relic forked reporitory.
 Building is then managed by [cibuildwheel](https://github.com/joerick/cibuildwheel).
-Further installation is then available via `pip install blspy` e.g. The ci builds include GMP and soduium.
+Further installation is then available via `pip install blspy` e.g. The ci builds include GMP and libsoduium.

-### Contributing and workflow
+## Contributing and workflow

 Contributions are welcome and more details are available in chia-blockchain's [CONTRIBUTING.md](https://github.com/Chia-Network/chia-blockchain/blob/master/CONTRIBUTING.md).